 “The common good is the sum of those conditions of social life which allow social groups and their individual members relatively thorough and ready access to their own fulfillment”

 The themes of Catholic Social Teaching are:

 Dignity in Work

 Find out more at: http://www.catholicsocialteaching.org.uk/

 Drawing on the words of St Paul, Christianity traditionally teaches that there are three virtues that are to be prized over all the others: faith, hope and charity.

 “Charity is the theological virtue by which we love God above all things for his own sake, and our neighbour as ourselves for the love of God.” – Catechism of the Catholic Church, n.
 1822

-Over the last two years the school has supported the following charities:
+Over the last five years the school has supported the following charities:

 St Alban’s food bank (FEED)